Last updated on December 21st, 2022 at 12:11 pm

 One of the unique things about Christmas in Japan is that you’ll find cultural influences from all over the world.
 Some of Japan’s popular Christmas traditions come from Germany, including the Christmas markets everywhere from Osaka to Yokohama.
 You can enjoy mulled wine, bratwurst, gingerbread, and more.

-Two of the biggest markets are the Tokyo Christmas Market and the Munich Christmas Market in Sapporo, both running for several weeks each December.
-This is the place to go if you want to ice skate, eat warm and hearty German-style Christmas food, or take the kids to sit for a photo with Santa Claus.
+Two of the biggest markets are the Tokyo Christmas Market, located in Hibya Park and sponsored by the German Tourism Association, and the Munich Christmas Market in Sapporo, both running for several weeks each December.
+If you want to ice skate, eat warm and hearty German-style Christmas food, or take the kids to sit for a photo with Santa, this is the place to go.

 2. Listen to Beethoven’s Ninth.

-Music is a big part of Christmas culture around the world, but Japan has some special musical traditions.
-Instead of popular Christmas carols, the centerpiece is Beethoven’s Ninth Symphony—called Daiku, the Japanese word for “Ninth.”
+Music is a big part of Christmas culture worldwide, but Japan has a unique musical Christmas tradition.
+Instead of popular Christmas carols, the centerpiece is Beethoven’s Ninth Symphony called Daiku, the Japanese word for “Ninth.”

-You may hear the Ninth playing on department store speakers, but to fully embrace this tradition, attend a live choral performance—or even sing in it yourself.
-The SUNTORY 10,000 Freude choir in Osaka includes more than 10,000 performers of all ages.
+You may hear the Ninth playing on department store speakers, but to fully embrace this tradition, attend a live choral performance or even sing in it yourself.
+The SUNTORY 10,000 Freude choir in Osaka includes over 10,000 performers of all ages.

 You don’t have to look hard to find Christmas lights in Japan, but some places are more lit up than most.
 Train stations are some of the best spots to see the illuminations.